←Back to blog

 I had a “Plan B,” and eventually, this “Plan B” materialized.
 I am working in Portugal for a Portuguese employer, and I have a residence permit.
 The idea of moving to America remains.
 It's just that my priorities have changed a bit now, and I need to enter a sufficiently active phase here to then try again to get to America later.
 I’m still working in the same field, and there is an opportunity to do something else to strengthen my case.
 After some time, I’ll try again with new documents.
 But I can't say that the failure somehow disappointed me.
 Certainly, if the American talent visa had worked out, it would have been a different direction, and how life would have turned out there, I don't know.
 In general, another important piece of advice: have a “Plan B,” and even better - a “Plan C.”

-Learn your chances or book a free consultation with our team to learn more about the USA visas.
+Learn your chances or book a free consultation with our team to learn more about the O-1 visa.

 Read more